incorporating lab values in cardiovascular

 - Nearly 75% say unnecessary tests and procedures represent a serious problem in the healthcare system

 leading change starts with leading knowledge

 Patient risk stratification has incredible potential to cut out wasteful testing.
 By placing focus on key risk factors, it can help highlight what data would be most valuable to obtain.
 Physicians, however, are limited in their ability to do this.
 Deeper knowledge is needed to more effectively assess risk.

 Through their particular knowledge of tests for CVD biomarkers, laboratorians can uniquely elevate risk stratification and inform evidence-based policies.
 This illuminates a significant, untapped opportunity to create efficiencies in cardiovascular care.

 These examples point to the power of biomarker tests:

 In decompensated heart failure risk assessment:

-- NT-proBNP levels can help predict future complications and therefore hospital readmission5
+- NT-proBNP levels can help predict future complications

 In cardiovascular risk assessment: